beratcabuk/gena/README.md

  ```

 You currently use Gena by logging in via scanning the QR code it downloads, and stating a contact and an event.
 The driver does currently
 run in headless mode, so you can see the actions it takes live.
-You currently have to set up the Firefox driver by downloading
+Selenium will automatically get a Firefox instance if you currently do
-[geckodriver](https://github.com/mozilla/geckodriver/releases/) and ensuring that it's findable from your PATH.
+not have one installed, along with the required drivers.